 Figure 1: Transition States for a User Account

-Case 3: If an employee is already assigned when the user account is added and an account definition is assigned at the same time, the user account changes its state to Linked configured.
-Depending on the manage level used, the state of the user account becomes Linked configured: Unmanaged or Linked configured: Full managed.
+Case 3: If an employee is already assigned when the user account is added and an account definition is assigned at the same time, the user account assumes the Linked configured status.
+Depending on the applicable manage level, the state Linked configured: Unmanaged or Linked configured: Full managed is attained.

 One Identity Manager has account definitions for automatically allocating user accounts to employees during working hours.
 You can create account definitions for every target system.
 If an employee does not yet have a user account in a target system, a new user account is created.
 This is done by assigning account definitions to an employee.

 The data for the user accounts in the respective target system comes from the basic employee data.
 The employees must have a user account.
 The assignment of the IT operating data to the employee’s user account is controlled through the primary assignment of the employee to a location, a department, a cost center, or a business role (template processing).
 Processing is done through templates.
 There are predefined templates for determining the data required for user accounts included in the default installation.
 You can customize templates as required.